Python-SIP/sip/sphinx/directives.rst

 By default all platforms are disabled.
 The SIP :option:`-t <sip -t>` command line option is used to enable a platform.

+.. versionadded:: 4.14

+If a platform is enabled then SIP will automatically generate a corresponding C preprocessor symbol for use by handwritten code.
+The symbol is the name of the platform prefixed by ``SIP_PLATFORM_``.

 For example::

     %Platforms {WIN32_PLATFORM POSIX_PLATFORM MACOS_PLATFORM}